microsoft/ebpf-for-windows/docs/GettingStarted.md

 Other useful options include:
 1.	-s to list both passing and failing test cases
-2.	-b to break into the debugger on test failure.
+2.	-b to break into the debugger on test failure
 3.	-l to list test cases
 4. Test_name to run a single test